laravel/docs/quickstart.md

 [Eloquent](/docs/{{version}}/eloquent) is Laravel's default ORM (object-relational mapper).
 Eloquent makes it painless to retrieve and store data in your database using clearly defined "models".
 Usually, each Eloquent model corresponds directly with a single database table.

 So, let's define a `Task` model that corresponds to our `tasks` database table we just created.
-Again, we can use an Artisan command to genreate this model.
+Again, we can use an Artisan command to generate this model.
 In this case, we'll use the `make:model` command:

 	php artisan make:model Task